Han van Meegeren: Career as a legitimate painter

 The Deer (or "Hertje") is one of Han van Meegeren's best-known original drawings.

 In 1914, Van Meegeren moved his family to Scheveningen and completed the diploma examination at the Royal Academy of Art in The Hague, which allowed him to teach.
 He took a position as the assistant to the Professor of Drawing and Art History.
 In March 1915, his daughter Pauline was born, later called Inez.
 To supplement his small salary of 75 guldens per month, Han sketched posters and painted pictures for Christmas cards, still-life, landscapes, and portraits for the commercial art trade.
 Many of these paintings are quite valuable today.

 Van Meegeren's first exhibition was held from April to May 1917 at the Kunstzaal Pictura in the Hague.
 In December 1919, he was accepted as a member by the Haagse Kunstkring, an exclusive society of writers and painters who met weekly on the premises of the Ridderzaal.
 Although he had been accepted, he was ultimately denied the position of chairman.
 He painted the tame roe deer belonging to Princess Juliana.
 The painting, Hertje (The Fawn or The Deer), was completed in 1921, and became popular in the Netherlands.
 He undertook numerous journeys to Belgium, France, Italy, and England, and acquired a name for himself as a portraitist, earning commissions from English and American socialites who spent their winter vacations on the Côte d'Azur.
 His clients were impressed by his understanding of the 17th-century techniques of the Dutch masters.
 Throughout his life, Van Meegeren signed his own paintings with his own signature.

-By all accounts, infidelity was responsible for the breakup of Van Meegeren's marriage to Anna de Voogt; the couple divorced on 19 July 1923.
-Anna moved to Paris, where Van Meegeren visited his children from time to time.
+After years of unhappiness, Van Meegeren's marriage to Anna de Voogt ended in divorce on 19 July 1923.. de Voogt moved to Paris, where Van Meegeren visited his children from time to time.
 He dedicated himself to portraiture and began producing forgeries to increase his income.

 He married actress Johanna Theresia Oerlemans, with whom he had been living for the previous three years, in Woerden in 1928.
 Johanna's stage name was Jo van Walraven.
 She had previously been married to art critic and journalist Dr. C H. de Boer (Carel de Boer).
 She brought their daughter Viola into the Van Meegeren household.